callionica/hue/README.md

 Command to resolve Hue bridges: `dns-sd -L "Philips Hue - 231268" _hue._tcp .` where the stuff in  quotes is a name provided by the previous command.

 The names contain the last 6 digits of the Bridge ID.

+This resolves to a host name of "philips-hue".
+How does it resolve on a network with multiple bridges?

 ## Starting